Acacia nova-anglica

-Acacia nova-anglica, commonly known as New England hickory, is a shrub belonging to the genus Acacia and the subgenus Phyllodineae that is endemic to eastern Australia.
+Acacia nova-anglica, commonly known as New England hickory, is a species of plant in the family Fabaceae.
+It is endemic to eastern Australia.

 Description

-The bushy shrub typically grows to a height of around 3 m.
+Acacia nova-anglica typically grows as a bushy shrub to a height of around 3 m.
 It has dark grey coloured bark that is finely or deeply fissured and dark-red, angled, glabrous branchlets.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The falcate, oblanceolate to narrow-elliptically shaped phyllodes are glabrous and have a length of 5 to 14 cm and a width of 8 to 30 mm with an acentral but prominent midvein.
 It blooms from January to March and produces inflorescences with spherical flower-heads containing 15 to 25 whitish to cream-coloureds flowers that are found in groups of 5 to 13 on axillary racemes.
 The brown seed pods that form after flowering and straight and flat but usually have one to three deep constrictions.
 The pods have a length of 5 to 19 cm and a width of 10 to 22 mm with the seeds arranged longitudinally inside.